-Now that you know what you are up against, let’s start to look at the most innovative RV kitchen accessories that will
+Now that you know what you are up against, let’s start to look at the most innovative RV kitchen accessories.

 The key to putting together the perfect RV kitchen is to remember two things:

-- Kitchen accessories should be used relatively frequently to justify taking up precious space in your RV kitchen.
+- Kitchen accessories should be used relatively frequently to justify taking up precious space in your tiny kitchen.

 - Kitchen accessories should serve more than one purpose, if possible, or be able to be creatively applied to different circumstances.

-By far the Instapot is our favorite kitchen appliance in our RV!
+By far the Instant pot is our favorite kitchen appliance in our RV!
 We like the fact that there were several sizes to choose from.

 Because of its simplicity to use and clean, and because there are only two of us for most meals, we purchased the 3-quart version.

 Cooking meals has never been simpler.
 We use ours to cook the best RV dishes – everything from taco chicken and fish to oatmeal.

 It can also act as a crock pot or slow cooker, therefore eliminating a need for two large appliances.
-Meals that would normally take two or three dishes the course of an hour or so can be prepared in a fraction of the time in one pot.
+Meals that would normally take two or three dishes over the course of an hour or so can be prepared in a fraction of the time in one pot.

-Why buy the Instapot: It is small, serves multiple functions and can be used on a daily basis to justify its inclusion in your RV kitchen!
+Why buy a pressure cooker: It is small, serves multiple functions and can be used on a daily basis to justify its inclusion in your camper kitchen!

-But if you have lived in an RV for any amount of time, you know that making the bed just isn’t that big of a priority.
+If you have lived in an RV for any amount of time, you know that making the bed just isn’t that big of a priority.
 The most important part of any day is coffee!

-It is small, super lightweight and made of durable plastic that can both handle the heat and being dropped.
+Its space-saving design is super lightweight and made of durable plastic that can both handle the heat and being dropped.

 Place a filter and a few scoops of ground coffee at the bottom of the Aeropress and then pour your hot water over the coffee grinds.